 The Authority has contracted the Consulting Engineer to prepare the Consulting Engineer's Report on the state of the Authority's Systems, on its CIP and on its financial condition/projections and to provide the services of the Consulting Engineer under the Trust Agreement.
-The Consulting Engineer's Report is attached to this Official Statement as Appendix II and should be read in its entirety for a more complete description of the Authority's operations and facilities and for the conclusions reached by them about the state of the Authority's Systems, its CIP and its financial condition/projections.
+The Consulting Engineer's Report is attached to this Official Statement as Appendix II and should be read in its entirety for a more complete description of the Authority's Systems, its CIP and its financial condition/projections.
 Certain of these conclusions are set forth in other sections of this Official Statement.